Guided Pheasant Hunts Kansas

 • Hunting wild pheasants offers a more challenging hunt.
 Birds flush from cover with more explosiveness and are harder to take down.

 • Hunting wild birds is more responsible for conservation purposes.
-Raising pen raised birds takes resources and wild birds contribute to the natural environment.
+Raising pen raised birds takes resources whereas wild birds contribute to the natural environment.

 • The Challenge - many hunters feel that hunting pen raised birds is not a true hunt.
 Hunting wild birds offer more of a challenge and satisfaction from a successful hunt.